Project: Discovery of novel MAIT cell antigens derived from diverse microbes

 Mucosal-associated invariant T cells (MAIT cells) are a recently described set of unconventional T cells restricted by the MHC-I related protein 1 (MR1).
 MAIT cells are found in most mammals, including humans and mice, and are the most conserved set of T cells across different species.
 The protective and/or pathological role of MAIT cells in infections and other conditions, such as cancer, is still emerging.
 In light of their high frequency in humans, their functional potency and MR1 being monomorphic, MAIT cells are considered to be promising therapeutic and vaccination targets.

 We are international leaders in MAIT cell research, having made significant breakthrough discoveries in MAIT cell immunity.
-These include identifying the antigens recognised by MAIT cells (Kjer-Nielsen et al. Nature 2012, Corbett, Eckle, Birkinshaw, Liu et al. Nature 2014, 2 patents) and the associated development of tetramers to characterise MAIT cells (Patented) (Reantragoon, Corbett et al. JEM 2013) as well as the establishment of several mouse models of disease in order to understand the role MAIT cells play in protective and aberrant immunity (Chen et al. Mucosal Immunol 2017, Wang et al. Nature Comms 2018, Wang et al. Science Immunol 2020, Zhao et al. Nature Comms In Press).
+These include identifying the antigens recognised by MAIT cells (Kjer-Nielsen et al. Nature 2012, Corbett, Eckle, Birkinshaw, Liu et al. Nature 2014, 2 patents) and the associated development of tetramers to characterise MAIT cells (Patented and licensed x 2) (Corbett, Eckle, Birkinshaw, Liu et al. Nature 2014, Reantragoon, Corbett et al. JEM 2013) as well as the establishment of several mouse models of disease in order to understand the role MAIT cells play in protective and aberrant immunity (Chen et al. Mucosal Immunol 2017, Wang et al. Nature Comms 2018, Wang et al. Science Immunol 2020, Zhao et al. Nature Comms 2021, Wang et al ICB 2022).

-We have weekly MAIT cell programme data meetings, and our groups collaborate closely on several projects.
-We also share lab and management resources as well as lab and office space (see Corbett Group and Chen Group)
+We have weekly group meetings and MAIT cell programme data meetings, and all groups of the MAIT cell programme collaborate closely on several projects.
+We also share lab and management resources as well as lab and office space.

-The Eckle group is interested in understanding the role of MAIT cells in diverse infectious diseases as well as in aberrant immunity, such as in allergies.
+The Eckle group is interested in understanding the role of MAIT cells in diverse infectious diseases .
 We are also interested in understanding the mechanisms that drive MAIT cell function with a particular focus on the discovery of antigens and their recognition by MAIT cell receptors.
 Our long-term vision is to harness MAIT cells for immunotherapies and vaccines.
+In collaboration with Dr Catarina Almeida we are aslo interested in understanding the molecular mechanisms of T cell mediated hypersensitivities involving both conventional and unconventional T cells (MAIT cells and CD1 retricetd T cells).